De Havilland Sea Vixen: Further development

 Beyond the initial FAW.1 model, de Havilland proceeded with the development of an improved variant, which was subsequently designated as the Sea Vixen FAW.2.
 This served as the successor to the FAW.1 and included many improvements.
-As well as Firestreak missiles, it could carry the Red Top air-to-air missile, four SNEB rocket pods, and the AGM-12 Bullpup air-to-ground missile.
+As well as Firestreak missiles, it could carry the Red Top air-to-air missile, four RP-2 rocket pods, and the AGM-12 Bullpup air-to-ground missile.

 Its enlarged tail boom allowed for additional fuel tanks in the "pinion" extensions above and in front of the wing leading edge, there was an improved escape system and additional room for more electronic countermeasures (ECM) equipment.
 However, the changes in aerodynamics meant that the 1,000 lb bomb could no longer be carried.
 Visually the FAW.1 and FAW.2 could be distinguished by the tail booms which extended forward over the wing leading edges of the FAW.2.

 In 1962, the Sea Vixen FAW.2 conducted its maiden flight; the type entered service with frontline squadrons in 1964.
 Overall, a total of 29 FAW.2s were newly built along with a further 67 FAW.1s that were rebuilt and upgraded to FAW.2 standard.
 In 1966, the original FAW.1 begun to be phased out.
 In 1972, the career of the Sea Vixen FAW.2 came to an end.

+The Sea Vixen FAW2 could be armed with up to four Red Top infrared-homing missiles.
+The Red Top could home on to heat sources generated by kinetic heating of a fast-approaching supersonic target such as the Tupolev Tu-22 bomber.
+The Red Top system was integrated into the AI 18R (R for Red Top) radar.
+From 1969 the Sea Vixen FAW2 practiced intercepts of a supersonic target against the Concorde SST in flight tests over the Irish Sea.

 The Admiralty had planned to replace the Sea Vixen with the McDonnell Douglas Phantom FG.1.
 The aircraft carriers HMS Ark Royal and Eagle were both planned to be refitted to properly carry and fly the new fighters.
 Due to defence cuts, and following the decommissioning of HMS Eagle, only HMS Ark Royal underwent the conversion work to fly the new Phantom FG.1.

 A small number of Sea Vixens subsequently saw service as drones, in which capacity they were redesignated as the Sea Vixen D.3.
 Only four aircraft were converted to the D.3 standard, though three more were dispatched to Farnborough to undergo conversion, but ultimately went unconverted.
 The last remaining airworthy Sea Vixen (XP924) was a D3 conversion.
 A number of other Sea Vixens became target tugs and were redesignated as the Sea Vixen TT.2.